 Federal Residential Renewable Energy Tax Credit

-Solar incentives are intended to make renewable energy usage more affordable through financial incentives for individuals who install solar panels on their homes.
-These incentives could include upfront discounts, cash back or monthly credits towards your utility bill.
-Some incentives are provided by the federal government, some by the state of Missouri and some by your specific utility company, county or municipality.
+The phrase "solar incentives" covers a wide range of financial incentives designed to make installing and using solar panels more affordable.
+This is done to encourage people to switch to renewable energy.
+Incentives could include things like discounts, cash back or monthly utility bill credits.
+Some incentives are offered by the federal government, while others are handled by the Missouri government or your specific utility company, county or municipality.
 Some broad categories of solar incentives include:

 - Net Metering: Net metering becomes relevant after your solar system is up and running.
-If you have a net metering agreement with your Chillicothe utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some areas, this is a dollar-for-dollar credit, while in other areas you might make back a percentage of the value.
+If you have a net metering agreement with your Chillicothe utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some locations, this credit is dollar-for-dollar, while in other areas you may make back a percentage of the value.

 Federal Solar Incentives

-When people think of solar incentives, federal incentives may be the first thing that comes to mind.
+When you think about solar incentives, you likely think of federal incentives first.
 One of the incentives that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
 This incentive is a tax credit for a specified percentage of your solar system's cost.

-Click here to learn more about the new Inflation Reduction Act.
-To best understand how the new Clean Energy Credit will apply to you, speak with your local Chillicothe solar installation expert.
+More information about the new Inflation Reduction Act can be found here.
+The best way to fully understand how the new Clean Energy Credit will apply to you is to talk with your local Chillicothe solar panel installation expert.

 State & Local Solar Incentives

-Some solar incentives are often also provided at the state and local level.
-Like with federal incentives, these could include rebates, tax credits and more.
-Some incentives are ongoing, while others may only be available for a limited time.
-They may be offered by your county or municipality, or by the Missouri government.
+Tax credits, rebates and more can be provided at multiple levels.
+Along with federal solar incentives, there are often state and local ones as well.
+Certain incentives are ongoing, while others are available for a limited time.
+Solar incentives may be given by your county or municipality, or by the Missouri government.

 Next Steps for Installing Solar in Chillicothe